aws-samples/eks-workshop-developers/website/docs/containers/java/build-image.md

 }' | jq
 ```

-Switch back to the initial terminal and stop the application with `Ctrl+C`.
+Switch back to the Java application terminal window, and stop the application with Ctrl+C.

 ## 4. Building the application in the container

-Instead of building the Java application locally and copying the final binaries to the container we can also run the build process inside the container.
-With this technique your development or build machines do not have to worry about installing the required build tools anymore.
-The dependencies for building your application are now embedded in the image.
+Instead of building the Java application on your local machine and then transferring the final binaries to the container, an alternative is to run the build process directly within the container.
+This approach eliminates the need for your development or build machines to handle the installation of necessary build tools.
+The image now incorporates all the dependencies needed for building your application.

 Copy the new Dockerfile to the current folder